forthtemple/openworlddart/readme.md

 # Open World for dart
 **Intro**
-This is a flutter based gaming engine based upon our existing Openworld repository https://github.com/forthtemple/openworldthreejs which uses threejs.
-The gaming engine uses three_dart (https://github.com/Knightro63/three_dart (is more up to date then three_dart on pub.dev) originally based on https://pub.dev/packages/three_dart) so it is easy to convert threejs code to three_dart.
-Because it uses flutter it has the advantage of being cross platform working on Android, iOS, web, Linux and windows and also has hotloading which the game engine takes advantage of being able to add 3D objects to a scene on the fly.
+A flutter based gaming engine based upon my existing openworld repository https://github.com/forthtemple/openworldthreejs which uses threejs.
+The gaming engine uses the three_dart (https://github.com/Knightro63/three_dart (is more up to date then three_dart on pub.dev) originally based on https://pub.dev/packages/three_dart) package making it easy to convert threejs code to three_dart.
+Because it uses flutter games created are cross platform working on Android, iOS, web, Linux and windows.
+And with the flutter feature of hotloading it allows 3D objects to be added to a scene on the fly making game design easier.

    -converted to flutter threedart
      -works for ios, android and web